orchestracities/ngsi-timeseries-api/docs/manuals/admin/configuration.md

   subsequent insert operation.
 Any of the following (case insensitive) values will be interpreted as true: 'true', 'yes', '1', 't', 'y'.
 Anything else counts for false, which is also the default value if the variable is not set.

+- `THREADS`.
+Current implementation of ConnectionManager is not thread safe, so keep this value to 1.

 - `INSERT_MAX_SIZE`.
 If set, this variable limits the amount of data that can be packed in a single SQL bulk insert to the specified value `M`.
 If